jeremy9959/Mathematics-for-Machine-Learning/chapters/05-logistic-regression.md

 In applications, our goal is to choose the parameters of a logistic model to accurately predict the likelihood of the event under study occurring as a function of the measured parameter.
 Let's imagine that we collected the data that we generated above, without knowing that it's source was a logistic model.
 So
-@tbl-logistic_data shows the number of times the event occurred, for each of the measured values of the $x$ parameter.
+@tbl-logistic-data shows the number of times the event occurred, for each of the measured values of the $x$ parameter.

 |$x$ |-3 | -2 | -1 | 0 | 1 | 2 | 3 |
 |---|---|---|---|---|---|---|---|
 |Occurrences (out of 100)|10  |18 | 38 | 50 | 69 | 78 | 86|

-: Sample Data {#tbl-logistic_data}
+: Sample Data {#tbl-logistic-data}

 Our objective now is to find a logistic model which best explains this data.
 Concretely, we need to estimate the coefficients $a$ and $b$ that yield
 $$